Huntress (Helena Bertinelli): Huntress: Year One

 Huntress starred in her own six-issue biweekly Year One miniseries from May to July 2008 by Ivory Madison and Cliff Richards.
 The story recounts and expands upon the beginning of Helena's vigilante career.
 She is in Sicily, days from turning 21 and receiving the inheritance from the murder of her family, which occurred before her eyes when she was eight years old.
 Learning more about her family's murder at the hands of boss Stefano Mandragora, Helena adopts a costume disguise and weaponry to seek revenge, confronting not only the men who ordered her family's death but the assassin himself.

 In the process, she establishes herself as angrier and more violent than a standard costumed hero, foreshadowing the conflicts with more mainstream heroes, predominantly Batman.
 She crosses paths with Barbara Gordon (destined, like Oracle, to be a close friend and colleague), Catwoman, and Batman, who will become partial mentor, partial antagonist during her subsequent career as a Gotham superhero.
 She states that her compulsion derives from the moment before her family was murdered when she believes she could have acted to save them.
-The story ends with her renouncing the Bertinelli legacy of crime and "baptizing" herself The Huntress.
+The story ends with her renouncing the Bertinelli legacy of crime and "baptizing" herself as Huntress.